Written by Ron/Spinningmagnets, September 2013

 From ES builder d8veh, on his new sine-wave controller hooked up to a GNG gen-2: “..It’s definitely quieter than a KU123.
 It’s not silent. it makes a slight whirring noise, and at certain speeds/powers you can get a bit of resonance, but still not quite as loud as a square wave controller…This one will be my preferred controller for all future builds…” [BMS-Battery, 500W, 36V/48V model: S12S]

-Below are four more sine-wave models I have found.
+Below are several more sine-wave models I have found.
 If this interests you, check back in a few months and we will post any more info we have gathered.

 Minshine, 1900W max, 36V/48V 20A-40A, this is another model that should prove to be popular, so we will be on the lookout for anyone who has actually used one of these.